mvmd-org/mvmd-site/docs/integration-profiles/attachable.md

 sidebar_position: 3
 ---

+> **PROPOSED STATE**: This integration profile is currently in a proposed state and is under community review.
+The specification may change based on feedback and implementation experience.

 # Attachable Profile

 Digital items that can be attached to or equipped by avatars across metaverse platforms with consistent behavior, appearance, and interaction capabilities.